 My name is Kawandeep Virdee

 I am the author of “Feeling Great About My Butt,” and enjoy making media, ranging from interactive web experiments, to public art, to wall drawings.
 I organize events to inspire creativity — be it art & tech salons, workshops, or spaces to do nothing.
+I'm currently building out ideas, exploring what's next, and open to conversations on new opportunities.

 It is within spaces that cultivate creativity, community, and being that powerful opportunities emerge to address difficult challenges.